 Indicator title Internship programmes provided.

-Definition Internship is a short-term work experience offered by the NCC, MIOSA, CGSO and other partners to recent graduates (directly and/or indirectly), to provide them with practical experience and develop professional skills.
-Source of data or information Internship reports.
-Method of calculation/ assessment A simple count.
+Definition Internship is a short-term work experience offered by the

+NCC, MIOSA, CGSO and other partners to recent graduates

+(directly and/or indirectly), to provide them with practical

+experience and develop professional skills.

+Source of data or Internship reports.

+information

+Method of calculation/ A simple count.

+assessment

 Means of verification Head count of interns placed.

-Assumptions The target will be met if at the point of reporting the number of interns placed is at least the required minimum, irrespective of the date of appointment.
-Disaggregation of beneficiaries N/A Spatialtransformation(where applicable) N/A Calculation type Cumulative (year-end) Reporting cycle Quarterly.
+Assumptions The target will be met if at the point of reporting the number

+of interns placed is at least the required minimum,

+irrespective of the date of appointment.

+Disaggregation of N/A

+beneficiaries

+Spatial transformation N/A

+(where applicable)

+Calculation type Cumulative (year-end)

+Reporting cycle Quarterly.

 Desired performance Target achieved or exceeded.

 Indicator Responsibility Divisional Head: Corporate services